-SB 1120 bans public hearings for these projects, silencing cities, communities and homeowners, whether wealthy and gated, or low-income and diverse.
+SB 1120 bans public hearings for these projects, silencing cities, communities, and homeowners, whether wealthy and gated, or low-income and diverse.
+In a time when the country is battling for its life because the president is doing his best to silence our voices, a Democratic Legislature in California is doing just that to its citizens.

 Requiring no garage and just one parking space per house, SB 1120 will add severe mobility problems to crowded, urbanized Black, Latino and Asian communities.
+As legislators pretend to be concerned about climate change, this move adds to air, noise and space pollution.

-SB 1120 bans cities from requiring parking at housing projects within $\frac{1}{2}$ mile of transit - a failed concept that did not spur ridership but instead added to plummeting transit use in the years before the pandemic.
+SB 1120 bans cities from requiring parking at housing projects within 1⁄2 mile of transit - a failed concept that did not spur ridership but instead added to plummeting transit use in the years before the pandemic.
+This idea leads to crowded streets, as constituents battle for parking.
+As long as California remains a vast expanse, its population will require private transportation to move from A to B. Periodic car rentals is not an option for low income families who will be forced to limit, and curtail the expanse of family outings due to lack of funds for public transportation.